LIVING IN DA NANG AS A DIGITAL NOMAD...

 Eventually we began to find our groove, settled into our Da Nang routines, found some restaurants we could go back to, and connected with some fellow expats we could share a drink with.

 By the time we left, we were ready to add Da Nang to our list of best cities for digital nomads.

 It’s amazing what a few weeks and a change of attitude can do for you.

 Central Vietnam offers the opportunity to experience a rich cultural history, new amazing foods, and new levels of culture shock.

 We were surprised daily just how different Vietnam felt from other Southeast Asian countries we’ve visited.

 The food options are quite healthy, the coffee is amazing, and there’s no shortage of tropical beauty to explore.

-Da Nang is still a city on the rise, which is immediately evident by the wide, uncongested roads and the many buildings under construction.
+Da Nang is still a city on the rise, which is immediately evident by the wide, uncongested roads (in comparison to places like Saigon or Hanoi) and the many buildings under construction.
 Da Nang definitely offers a more relaxed pace of life than other Vietnamese cities.